 Awareness is a key to avoiding the toxic exposure leading to birth defects at work.
 Keeping the skin and lungs properly protected with safe gear and staying clear of spray times or unsealed areas can help.
 Extra caution and preventative measures should be the primary concern of employers in these industries.

 However, if you worked in one of these fields, weren’t properly shielded and gave birth to a baby with birth defects, reach out to a birth defects lawyer to review your case.
 The lifetime medical bills associated with correcting or managing birth defects can be tremendous.
-The lawyers at Waters Kraus & Paul have been representing people affected by toxic exposures for more than twenty years.
+The lawyers at Waters Kraus Paul & Siegel have been representing people affected by toxic exposures for more than twenty years.
 Call us at 800.226.9880 to learn more about how we can assist you.